Skip to content

 fupper=Ztarget2πESLf_{\text{upper}} = \frac{Z_{\text{target}}}{2\pi \cdot \text{ESL}}

 For our 100 nF cap with 0.5 nH ESL and a 20 mΩ target (single cap): fupper=0.02/(2π×5×1010)6.4MHzf_{\text{upper}} = 0.02 / (2\pi \times 5 \times 10^{-10}) \approx 6.4\,\text{MHz}.
-That's the frequency above SRF where the cap stops being useful on its own.
-Below SRF there's a symmetric lower bound.
-The calculator computes both for you.
+That's the frequency where, above the SRF, the cap stops being useful on its own.
+Below the SRF there's a symmetric lower bound where the capacitive reactance becomes too high.
+The calculator handles both limits automatically so you don't have to work through this every time.

 Common Pitfalls